 Figure 1.
 Schematic drawing of A) the step strategy (i.e. first turning step ipsilateral to the turning direction) and B) the spin strategy (i.e. first turning step contralateral to the turning direction) during a right turn.
 Note that similar to straight walking, the step strategy leads to positive step width as the base of support is widened, whereas the spin strategy results in a narrow or negative step width as the turning foot crosses over and lands close to or medial to the line of progression of the internal leg.

 Figure 2.
 Step width (meter) of three turning steps for PD-OFF, PD-ON and the control group while using A) the step and B) spin strategy to initiate pre- and unplanned turns.
 Positive values reflect widening of the base of support whereas negative values reflect crossing-over of the base of support.
-Error bars represent 95% confidence interval. *≤ .025; **p ≤ .01.
+Error bars represent 95% confidence interval. *p ≤ .025; **p ≤ .01.

 Publication